meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 2. dissect the snail, separate tissue, and mince. resuspend tissue in 600μl CTAB solution \
    note: mincing is important for proper lysis; mince it very well!
 4. add 15 μl of 20mg/ml Proteinase K (Qiagen)
-5. using a wide bore pipette, pipette up and down to homogenize the sample
+5. using a wide-bore pipette, pipette up and down to homogenize the sample
 6. incubate @ 60C and 250 rpm overnight
 7. if tissue is still not dissolved in the morning, incubate @ 65C and 250 rpm for ~2 hours, inverting every 10 min \
    note: I sometimes had to let the samples incubate for ~48 hours